-Things to Do in Florida: Homosassa and Manatee Springs, a Manatee and Wildlife Adventure!
+Florida's Homosassa and Manatee Springs: A Manatee and Wildlife Adventure!

 Ellie Schiller Homosassa Springs State Park

 The Ellie Schiller Homosassa Springs Wildlife State Park originally was an exotic "petting zoo."
 Although the manatees have always been a part of the attraction of the area of Homosassa Springs, the Homosassa River area was home to many other animals.
 In the 1960s the park was home to many exotic animals including a 6,000 pound hippopotamus that is the only non-native animal in the park today.

 People visiting the current Ellie Schiller Homosassa Springs Wildlife State Park will be able to see many of the state's native animals, including alligators, black bears, bobcats, a panther, deer, eagles, flamingos, and many more.
 With photo opportunities every few feet and great animal shows happening every hour, this park is great for any adults and families visiting the Sunshine State.